microsoft/PowerApps-TestEngine/src/docs/content/learning/technical/09-simulating-dataverse.md

 ## Recording Sample Values

-To obtain values for the Experimental.SimulateDataverse function, you can:
+To obtain values for the Preview.SimulateDataverse function, you can:

-1. Use the network trace of the Browser Developer Tools when using Experimental.Pause().
+1. Use the network trace of the Browser Developer Tools when using Preview.Pause().
 Filter the traffic by searching for /api/data/v.

 2. Use [Recording your first test](./05-recording-your-first-test.md) to record an app that queries Dataverse.